Athena Parthenos: the lost masterpiece of ancient Greek art

 Average reading time — 3 minutes

-Ancient Greece became the foundation on which the cult of human beauty in all manifestations was built.
+Ancient Greek art became the foundation on which the cult of beauty in all manifestations was built.
 The inhabitants of Hellas tried to imitate the gods and improved their appearance daily.
-The beauty of the body and soul, grandeur and grace are reflected in the majestic statues.
+The beauty of the body and soul, grandeur and grace are reflected in the majestic antique sculptures.

-One of the most famous ancient Greek creations, namely Athena Parthenos, was created by the talented sculptor Phidias.
-Unfortunately, the statue was lost, but its glory is remembered to this day.
+One of the most famous creations that Hellenic culture gave us, namely Athena Parthenos, was created by the talented sculptor Phidias.
+Unfortunately, the statue was lost, but its glory is remembered to this day, becoming part of the legends of Phidias.

 In the photo: goddess Athena was praised and worshiped.
 In the “Dialogues of Plato”, Socrates mentioned Athena Parthenos in order to clarify the connection between the beautiful and the proper.

-Many copies of the sculpture, created later based on the ancient descriptions, proved the fact that the interest in the sculpture wasn’t lost over the centuries.
+Many copies of the sculpture made later based on the ancient descriptions proved the fact that the interest in the creation wasn’t lost over the centuries.

 Gold and scandals